lavary/crunz/README.md

 ### Generating Tasks

-There's also a useful command named `make:task`, which generates a task file skeleton with all the defaults, so we won't have to write them from scratch.
+There is also a useful command named `make:task`, which generates a task file skeleton with all the defaults, so we won't have to write them from scratch.
 We can modify the output file later based on our requirements.

 For example, to create a task, which runs `/var/www/script.php` every hour on Mondays, we run the following command: